drkPrince/drkPrince/README.md

 # Hi there, I am Prince. 👋

 ### I am a frontend developer who is also passionate about UX design.

-- 🔭 I’m currently working as a software engineer at lining.studio.
+- 🔭 I’m currently working as a software engineer at lining.studio to help them re-define e-commerce experiences.
 - ✨ My core values are minimalism, authenticity and independent thinking.
-- 📫 Don't be a stranger now: Say **Hi** at `hello@prnx.dev`.
+- 📫 Don't be a stranger now: Say **hi** at `hello@prnx.dev`.

 <!-- ![Prince's GitHub stats](https://github-readme-stats.vercel.app/api?username=drkPrince&hide=contribs,prs) -->

-### I get most excited when I'm building something cool.
-Here are some of the projects I'm working on -
+### I get most excited when I'm working on my own side projects.
+Here are some of the things I've been working on -
 - [Agilix Kanban Planner](http://agilix.netlify.app)
 - [Spotify Profile](http://sprofile.herokuapp.app)
 - [Twimage](http://twimage.vercel.app)